mayakraft/origami-diagrams/readme.md

     ...
   }, {
 ```
-Somewhere we need to allow the ability to include additional information such as the finished crease pattern or folded form meant to be printed in places other than the diagram steps, like in the page header.
+Somewhere we need to allow the ability to include additional information such as a finished crease pattern or folded form to be printed in places like the page header.
 Presently, these are included in **file_frames**, requiring the need to differentiate between diagram steps, and non-diagram steps.

-1. If a frame is meant to be a step in the diagram it should have some kind of class ("diagrams") inside **frame_classes**.
+1. If a frame is meant to be a step in the diagram it should have some kind of designation, perhaps a **frame_classes** "diagrams" entry.
-2. alternatively the inclusion of a frame is implied by the presence of **re:diagrams** key. although, this gives the key a dual purpose (layout instructions, and inclusion-in-diagram), which could lead to confusion.
+2. alternatively inclusion can be implied by the presence of **re:diagrams** key, where the actual diagramming data lives. though, this gives the key a dual purpose (layout instructions, and inclusion-in-diagram), which could lead to confusion.

 # FOLD Extensions